JetradarMobile/android-snowfall/README.md

 Fully customizable implementation of "Snowfall View" on Android.

-That's how we use it in our app "Hotellook"
+That's how we use it in our app [Hotellook](https://play.google.com/store/apps/details?id=com.hotellook)

 ![image](https://raw.githubusercontent.com/JetradarMobile/android-snowfall/master/art/hotellook-demo.gif)